JunesiPhone/hideactions/README.md

 HideActions
 ----

-Hide the camera, flashlight, home, and home text.
+Hide the camera, flashlight, home, and home text on the lock screen.

 Electra Install
 ----